 D17 Describe other transfer credit policies: The basic policy regarding the acceptance of the courses by transfer is to allow credit for courses completed with satisfactory grades (C or better) in other accredited colleges provided the courses correspond in time and content to courses offered at the Georgia Institute of Technology.
 Georgia Tech assumes responsibility for the academic quality of any work or credit recorded on the institution's transcript.
-Georgia Tech reserves the right to test the proficiency of any student in course work transferred from other institutions and to disallow credit in courses in which the student cannot demonstrate acceptable proficiency.
-There is no maximum number of hours, however students must complete at least 36 semester hours at Georgia Tech.
+Transfer credits will be accepted from newly-formed institutions of the University System of Georgia prior to accreditation.